 Here’s a brief description of the tortilla making process.

-- Combine the ingredients in a bowl – You want the dough to hold together, not be too sticky, but also not too dry.
+- Combine the ingredients in a bowl – You want the dough to hold together, not be too sticky, but also not too dry that it doesn’t hold together.
 Follow the recipes below and you’ll soon get a feel for what the dough should look and feel like.

 - Form the dough into small balls – We usually do golf-ball size, and this makes about 6″ diameter tortillas.